pixelastic/firost/README.md

 # firost

-Async glob, read and write files in nodejs.
+Async glob, read and write files.

 I was getting tired of having to write the same helpers and wrappers for reading/writing files, so I packaged the best libraries and made an API that